pyrmont/testament/api.md

 Assert that an `assertion` is true (with an optional `note`)

 The `is` macro provides a succinct mechanism for creating assertions.
-Testament includes support for two types of assertions:
+Testament includes support for three types of assertions:

-1. a generic assertion that asserts the Boolean truth of an expression; and
+1. a generic assertion that asserts the Boolean truth of an expression;
-2. an equality assertion that asserts that an expected result and an actual result are equal.
+2. an equality assertion that asserts that an expected result and an actual result are equal;
+3. an assertion that an error will be thrown.

 `is` causes the appropriate assertion to be inserted based on the form of the asserted expression.